AACN Deans Annual Meeting (formerly Spring Annual Meeting)

 The AACN Organizational Leadership Network (OLN) is comprised of nursing academic leaders with broad administrative responsibilities, including associate deans and assistant deans.
 The OLN fosters professional growth and development, information sharing, communication, and discussion of key issues.
 Networking within these groups will be facilitated through programs, meetings and electronic communications.
 Learn more.

-The AACN Instructional Leadership Network is comprised of nursing faculty responsible for educational programs, including curriculum development experts and faculty with teaching and/or curriculum as their primary responsibility.
-ILN will foster professional growth and development, information sharing, communication, and discussion of key issues.
+The AACN Faculty Resource Network (formerly known as Instructional Leadership Network) is comprised of nursing faculty responsible for educational programs, including curriculum development experts and faculty with teaching and/or curriculum as their primary responsibility.
+FRN will foster professional growth and development, information sharing, communication, and discussion of key issues.
 Networking within these groups will be facilitated through programs, meetings and electronic communications.
-ILN will meet during the Baccalaureate Education Conference.
+FRN will meet during the Baccalaureate Education Conference.

 Faculty Practice Pre-Conference (PLN)